 I hope that you already have several or at least one of these retirement accounts and been contributing money on a regular basis.
 These accumulated savings will be part of your retirement income.

 One of the most popular is to withdraw no more than 4% out of the account.
 This 4% withdrawal hopefully protects you from running out of money too early.

 Just remember that 401(k) and traditional IRA accounts are tax-deferred retirement accounts.
 It means that you are not taxed when you put money in, but you have to pay taxes when you take money out.

 Then there is the Roth IRA.
 It doesn’t offer an immediate tax deduction, and money is contributed on an after-tax basis.
 But as long as you follow some simple rules, your Roth contributions and their investment gains will never be taxed again.

-If you were stashing away some of your savings into brokerage investment accounts, once you retire, it will become one of your income sources.
+If you were stashing away some of your savings into brokerage investment account, once you retire, it will become one of your income sources.

-That’s why we need to have some money in an emergency fund.
-If you don’t have one, open the savings account with your local bank and start by stashing away a small amount of money regularly.
+If you don’t have an emergency fund, open the savings account with your local bank and start by stashing away a small amount of money regularly.
 The basic rule is to have enough money to cover 3 to 6 months’ worth of living expenses.

 If you feel comfortable investing money on your own, and have a brokerage account, you can put money into a separate “emergency fund” money market account.